Mouth to Mouth Resuscitation: Life-Saving Technique for Emergencies

 2. Position the Victim: Place the person on their back on a flat surface, aligning their head with their body.
 If there's a possibility of spinal injury, avoid moving them unless necessary for lifesaving aid.

-3. Clear the Airway: Gently tilt the person's head back and lift their chin to open the airway.
+3. Open the Airway: Gently tilt the person's head back and lift their chin to open the airway.
 Remove any visible obstructions like objects or fluids from the mouth or throat.

 4. Pinch the Victim's Nose: Before giving rescue breaths, pinch the person's nose shut to ensure air goes into their lungs during mouth-to-mouth resuscitation.